 There’s nothing more valuable than you being you.
 Attempting to second-guess what a casting director or producer might be thinking is a fruitless effort.
 The truth is they aren’t thinking about anything until you give them something interesting to think about.
 That’s literally your job as a talent.
 Bring your point-of-view and imagination into the session.
 You’re paid to have a pulse!

-Be the player you’d want most beside you in the trenches, not the person who creates unnecessary drama.
+Be the voice actor you’d want most beside you in the trenches, not the person who creates unnecessary drama.
 Life’s tough enough.
 Keep the drama on stage, in the commercial, on film or TV.
 Be a trusted colleague.

 If you concentrate solely on what not to do, that’s inevitably what will transpire.
 If you’re transitioning out of a bad situation, ask yourself, “What would you do differently?”
 The fact is you can’t help but learn from every situation you’re in, no matter what happens.